Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 - A private method is invisible outside its class—even to other classes in the same package.
 - When no access modifier is specified in Java, the member (method, variable, or even class) has package-private or default access.
 This means: classes in the same package can access default/package-private members.

+# Classes that represent concepts of the problem domain
+The classes that represent concepts of the problem domain are often placed inside a package called domain.
+Since the entirety of the application is inside the package flightControl, let's place the package domain inside the package flightControl.
+Concepts of the problem domain are represented by the classes Place, Airplane, and Flight.

+# Application logic
+The application logic is typically kept separate from the classes that represents concepts of the problem domain.
+In our example, the application logic is stored in the package logic.
+Application logic includes the functionality to add airplanes and flights, and to list them.